Regional Command (British Army)

-Regional Command, formerly Support Command, is a two-star command of the British Army.
+Regional Command, formerly Support Command until 2015, is a two-star command of the British Army.
 It is the Army's HQ for the UK, Nepal and Brunei.
 It delivers Real Life Support to the Army and controls the UK Stations and Garrisons.
 It is also responsible for engagement with the civilian community and acts as the proponent for UK Operations.

-Support Command, formed in 2011, became Regional Command in 2015.

 History

 Support Command was formed on 1 November 2011 and absorbed the functions of the 4th Infantry Division on 1 January 2012 and of 2nd Infantry Division and 5th Infantry Division from 1 April 2012.
 Support Command is headquartered at Aldershot Garrison in South East England.
 Initial published tasks included: